Pluit: Waduk Pluit

 Taman Kota Waduk Pluit (in English, Pluit Reservoir City Park) is a park adjacent to a water reservoir known as Waduk Pluit.
 The park provides fitness equipment, jogging tracks, and more.

 Pluit pumps

 Pluit pumps are in use continuously during the rainy season, especially since Pluit is located below sea level.

 Since its installation in 2002, the pumps have been useful in avoiding the seasonal flooding in the region that befalls Jakarta every four years.
-The Jakarta administration plans to build a new reservoir additional to the current reservoir with a value of Rp280 billion ($30.8 million), starting in 2012.
+The Jakarta administration plans to build a new reservoir addition to the current reservoir with a value of Rp280 billion ($30.8 million), starting in 2012.

 Pantai Mutiara

 Pantai Mutiara is a 100-hectare area housing complex, built on reclaimed land from Java Sea.
-It has private yacht jetties, multiple Sports Clubs and entertainment hot spots.
-Its designed as elite beach style homes with private jetty for private yacht.
+It has private yacht jetties, multiple Sports Clubs, and entertainment hot spots.
+It's designed as an elite beach-style home with a private jetty for a private yacht.
 The area also has mixed multilevel complexes like Regatta and Apartment Pantai Mutiara.